Visa and residence permit

 If there is no Estonian Embassy or Consul in your home country or country of residence, you should contact the nearest Estonian Embassy.
 More information about application process and all the required documents (including legal income proving certifications) can be found from Estonian Police and Border Guard Board website.

 Starting from the 1st of October 2010, all third country nationals who already stay legally in Estonia and wish to study at master’s or doctoral level have a right to apply for residence permit for study at the Police and Border Guard Board in Estonia.
+Temporary Residence Permit for Studies is issued for the duration of nominal studies (bachelor 3 years and master 2 years).

 Students from third countries have to register their place of residence in the Local Government authority within 1 month from the arrival to Estonia on the basis of residence permit for study.